 Librarians are available to provide research assistance and answer questions about the Library.

 - In person, Saturday – Thursday: 10 a.m. – 5 p.m.

 Our events delve into literature related to the land and to nature, focusing on topics that may range from environmental issues to the culture of food and drink, from the American Dust Bowl to the cinnamon trees of Southeast Asia.

 Literature of the Land Book Club - Join us for the spring 2017 session.
 We’ll read three books over three months, focusing on a specific topic of interest.
 This spring we’ll explore the way we see the natural world – in memoir, essays, and biography – and how it influences our views on art, nature, and environmentalism.

-- In April, we’ll focus on renowned writer Mary Oliver and her lovely new collection of essays in "Upstream."
+- April 19 - We’ll focus on renowned writer Mary Oliver and her lovely new collection of essays in "Upstream."

-- In May, we’ll wrap up with Hope Jahren’s "Lab Girl," a fun memoir detailing a modern scientist studying trees, flowers, seeds and soil.
+- May 17 - We’ll wrap up with Hope Jahren’s "Lab Girl," a fun memoir detailing a modern scientist studying trees, flowers, seeds and soil.